Scaramouche is thinking of a number. Can you work out from the clues above what this number is?

 What is the smallest number of clues you need to identify this number?

-The digits used to make this two digit number add up to nine
+The digits used to make this two digit number add up to seventeen

-If you add nine to this number you will get a multiple of ten.
+If you add two to this number you will get a multiple of ten.

-When this number is divided by six the remainder is three.
+When this number is divided by six the remainder is two.

-When this number is divided by five the remainder is one.
+When this number is divided by five the remainder is three.

 How did you use this starter?
 Can you suggest